InflectionIT/Walls-Powershell-Tools/pages/mydoc/mydoc_HandoverGuide.md

 ## Overview

-This command gathers multiple data points from the Walls installation and sends that data to InflectionIT to generate a Handover Guide.
+This command gathers multiple data points from the Walls installation and sends that data to Inflection IT to generate a Handover Guide.

 ## Data Gathered